ChilliCream/hotchocolate-docs/docs/instrumentation.md

 #### Resolver Start

-The resolver start event is raised for each invocation of a resolver pipepline.
+The resolver start event is raised for each invocation of a resolver pipeline.
 The resolver pipeline is made-up of multiple field middleware components.
 The exact composition of such a pipeline varies on your setup.

 ```csharp
 [DiagnosticName("HotChocolate.Execution.Resolver.Start")]